 Ask your doctor or pharmacy if they can give you predated single doses or blister packs.
 Some pharmacies will organize your meds into separate, custom-filled packets, which are marked with the date, day of the week, dosage, and even the time of day when you should take the drugs.
 Just make sure to let your pharmacy know right away if your prescriptions change.

 Predated packets work best when you know your routine will stay the same.
 You may still want to order a few at a time in case there’s a change in your prescriptions.

 If your dosage changes often, or you’re just starting a new drug and you know your doctor will probably adjust your medication, this might not be the best option for you.

 Some pharmacies also can personalize and simplify your prescription schedule.
 You get easy-to-follow instructions (in some places in Spanish) with the best times of the day to take your meds and in ways that lower the number of daily doses.
 Ask your pharmacy if it offers a similar program.

 Turn to Technology

 Set alarms on your phone to help you remember to take your medication or refill your dispensers each week or month.
-These can be tweaked to fit any regimen, whether you’re taking your meds at the same time each day, three times a day, or just once a week.
+You can also program your phone or computer to send you an email or text message when it’s time for your meds.
+You can tweak these alarms to fit any regimen, whether you’re taking your meds at the same time each day, three times a day, or just once a week.

 A wristwatch may also be a good option if you have trouble hearing alarms from a separate room.